5 Software Overview

 4. Specify the position for the robot to go to based a math function and/or variables.

-5. Set the position for the robot to go to based on the current robot position.
+5. Edit the position for the robot to go to based on the current robot position.

 6. Go to this position in a straight line (from the Tooltip perspective),